silksil/NOTES-CHEATSHEET/client/react/fundamentals/this.md

 ## JavaScript objects and 'this'

 When used in conjunction with JavaScript methods (including those from ES6 classes) the `this` keyword gets overriding importance.

-> **What is a method?** A method is a regular JavaScript function that is 'called on' an object, using dot notation.
-In almost all cases this function will be defined as a property of the object (or it's prototype) it is called upon.
-In ES6 classes, methods are directly defined as member functions on the class.

 The example below shows a simple object with a data property `myData` and a method property `myMethod`.
 When `myMethod` is called using dot notation such as shown in the example below, the `this` value inside the method is set to the object itself.
 Hence, `myMethod` has access to the `myData` property through the `this` keyword.